sws2apps/sws2apps-docs/organized/docs/app-overview/open-and-install.md

 **Note:** The Organized app is a Progressive Web App (PWA), which means it can be installed and used like a native app on your Windows computer.
 However, it doesn't require any special installation or download from the Microsoft Store.

-## How to install Organized on MacOS?
+## How to install Organized on macOS?

 If you use any other browser besides Safari, the installation process is the same as the Windows installation steps above.